 - We recommend that you set up your own Business Tax Account with HM Revenue & Customs.

 - We also recommend that you run your own book-keeping system.
 If you use an online system this will make this task a lot easier.

-It is also good from the outset, to know how you should maintain your business records and how long you need to keep these for.
+It is also good from the outset, to know how you should maintain your business records.
+In addition, you should also be aware about how long you need to keep your business records for.

 We have detailed all of the annual filing dates that you may need to meet as both a company director and as someone who files a Self-Assessment Tax Return.